 Most people associate salmon with freshwater and rivers, as it is here that they are most commonly seen.
 But are salmon freshwater fish?
 Or do they also dwell in saltwater?
 I wanted to shed some light on this question and decided to write an article on the topic.

 Both Pacific and Atlantic salmon are anadromous fish, which means that they are born in freshwater, spend most of their lives in saltwater, and then return to freshwater for spawning.
-As such, salmon are one of few species that are both fresh and saltwater fish.
+As such, salmon are one of few species that are both freshwater and saltwater fish.

 Keep reading this article if you want to learn more about the fascinating life cycle of the salmon, including how they look and taste in fresh and saltwater and what landlocked salmon are.